portsoc/hangman-in-branches/README.md

 `server/svr.js` at this point is very large and contains, data, a lot of functionality as well as helper functions.
 We need to separate the game's logic from the server and place it in a new module called `server/game.js`.
-We then take the static data (`words` array) and place it in `server/data.js` and similarly moved the helper functions to `server/helpers.js`.
+We then take the static data (`words` array) and place it in `server/data.js`.
+By the way, we have added way more movie titles to this array.

+Similarly, we moved the helper functions to `server/helpers.js`.
 By the end, the `server/svr.js` is just handling requests and calling `server/game.js` to generate responses.
 `server/game.js` in turn takes its data from `server/data.js` and uses `server/helpers.js` to handle the game's logic.